Shin Ultraman: Designs

 The third giant unidentified lifeform to appear in the film, Peguila, who served as the antagonist of episodes 5 and 14 in Tsuburaya Productions' Ultra Q, was based upon an illustration by Yūji Kaida, which depicted "cold air flowing from the surface of its body".
 The fifth giant unidentified lifeform to appear in the film, Kaigel, who debuted in episode 24 of Ultra Q, was also based on an illustration by Kaida, as well as the kaijus original concept art by Narita.
-Anno drew the CG model of the fourth kaiju to make an appearance in the film, Larugeus, who debuted in episode 12 of Ultra Q. In Shin Ultraman Design Works, Anno stated that he "tried to make it look like a real bird".
-The monsters Pagos, Neronga, Gabora were modified from the same computer-generated model to reduce the film's budget.
+Anno drew the computer-generated (CG) model of the fourth kaiju to make an appearance in the film, Larugeus, who debuted in episode 12 of Ultra Q. In Shin Ultraman Design Works, Anno stated that he "tried to make it look like a real bird".
+The monsters Pagos, Neronga, and Gabora were modified from the same computer-generated model to reduce the film's budget.
 The same method was also used for their first appearance in 1966, when they were adapted from the suit of Baragon featured in Toho's 1965 film Frankenstein vs. Baragon.

 Tohl Narita's original concept art for episode 18 of Ultraman inspired Alien Zarab's design.
 Anno stated that Zarab's expressions could not be achieved in a costume, but only with 3DCG, with the body part being transparent.
 A model of Zarab's head was created but it did not appear in the final cut and was used instead to design his CG depiction.
 The crew considered altering the body surface of the CG model for Ultraman to recreate Zarab's impersonation of the titular hero, however, only the eye shape was changed, inspired by Narita's hexagonal-eyed Ultraman illustration.